serverless/serverless/lib/plugins/aws/deploy/README.md

 ```

 **Note:**
-Other plugins (e.g. the `awsCompileFunctions` plugin) use this `Resources` property to add the compiled resources by
+Other plugins (e.g. the `Compile Functions` plugin) use this `Resources` property to add the compiled resources by
 merging them in.

 Next up it hooks into the [`deploy:createProviderStacks`](/lib/plugins/deploy) lifecycle and deploys the